 Ursus includes peer reviewed articles on all aspects of bear research, management, and conservation worldwide.
-Ursus is sent directly to full IBA members twice-yearly.
-Back issues of Ursus can be purchased by contacting the IBA Secretary.
+Beginning with 2019 Issues, Ursus will be completely online.
+Access to articles for the current year will be provided to IBA members through the online IBA membership system as the articles are published.
+Back issues of Ursus can be purchased by contacting the IBA Director of Transition.

 In addition to manuscripts reporting original research, submissions may be based on thoughtful review and synthesis of previously-reported information, innovative philosophies and opinions, and public policy or legal aspects of wildlife conservation.
 Notes of general interest are also welcome.
 Invited manuscripts will be clearly identified, but will still be subject to peer review.
 All manuscripts must be in English.
 All manuscripts are peer-reviewed, and subject to rigorous editorial standards.

-All URSUS articles are listed below in order of most recent publication to oldest.
+All URSUS articles are listed below in order of most recent publication to oldest, with monographs listed first.
 The articles are also searchable using the search box below.

 Counts of unique females with cubs in the Apennine brown bear population, 2006–2014Elisabetta Tosoni, Luigi Boitani, Gianluca Mastrantonio, Roberta Latini, and Paolo Ciucci , 2017